Cognitive focus

 Dr. Alexander Grant, MD, PhD: Urologist & Men's Health Advocate

-Semen retention is deliberate abstinence from ejaculation, and research suggests it doesn’t produce a sustained testosterone boost—one study found a modest rise around day 7 of abstinence that drifted back toward baseline despite continued retention.
-Here’s what the evidence says about how “holding semen” affects hormones, mood, sex, and long‑term health.
-“Your body is not ...
+Semen retention is deliberately avoiding ejaculation for a period of time.
+Research suggests it does not produce a sustained testosterone boost.
+A 2001 study in World Journal of Urology found a modest rise around day 7 of abstinence that drifted back toward baseline despite continued retention.
+Here’s what the evidence says about how “holding semen” ...

-Normal range vs optimal: What labs actually mean for men
+Normal lab range vs optimal: What science shows for men

-Normal range vs optimal: What labs actually mean for men
+Normal lab range vs optimal: What science shows for men

 Dr. Susan Carter, MD avatar